-At a consolidated level, the school made a profit of \$21,201 in 2019, which was up from the \$8,217 profit made in the 2018 financial year.
+At a consolidated level, the school made a profit of \$112,172 in 2020, which was up from the \$21,201 profit made in the 2019 financial year.
 Our current priorities (both short and long term) are centered on ensuring strong student enrolments, ensuring staff capacity and development, as well as continued building improvements.
-The school optional building fund contributions have been generous with donations amounting to \$7,505.
+The school optional building fund contributions have been generous with donations amounting to \$8340.
 We will continue to seek these contributions in the future from parents.

 In addition to tuition fees and the Department of Education funding, the school's fundraising program is an important additional source of revenue.
-The 2019 program raised approximately \$7,929, with the majority of funds coming from Bunnings BBQ's, a family fun day and the selling of children's artwork.
+The 2020 program raised approximately \$4161, with the majority of funds coming from Bunnings BBQ's.
 The parents organise and manage the fundraising activities and the wider school and local community support these.

-Many parents will devote time and energy to this important task again in 2020.
+Many parents will devote time and energy to this important task again in 2021.
 Furthermore, many local businesses in the community provide financial and other support to assist our fund raising events.

-The marketing and communications strategy continued in 2019, with the aim of raising the school profile and understanding of the school and Montessori education in the broader community has started to bring in many new enrolments.
+The marketing and communications strategy continued in 2020, with the aim of raising the school profile and understanding of the school and Montessori education in the broader community has brought in many new enrolments.
 We look forward to full classes by the middle of term three.